Sussycat/ChessPredictor/README.md

 **Authors**: Hung Nguyen, Mukil Senthilkumar, Seyed Ali Ghazi Asgar, Arif Nizami

+## Overview

 This project explores using fine-tuned Large Language Models to predict human chess moves for **predictive caching** in interactive chess applications.
 Instead of waiting for engine computation on every move, we precompute likely human moves and cache responses, reducing user-perceived latency.

----

-## Overview

-### Problem
 Chess engines are highly effective at finding the strongest moves, but they are not explicitly designed to predict what human players will actually choose.
-This gap creates a latency problem in interactive chess applications:
-- Traditional approach: wait for engine response after move is played
-- Our approach: **predict likely human moves in advance** and precompute engine responses

-### Solution
-We fine-tune **Qwen3.5-9B** with LoRA on 200K Lichess game positions, conditioning predictions on:
+We address this gap by fine-tuning **Qwen3.5-9B** with LoRA on 200K Lichess game positions, conditioning predictions on board state (FEN notation), player skill level (Elo ratings), legal moves available, and move history.
-- Board state (FEN notation)
-- Player skill level (Elo ratings)
-- Legal moves available
-- Move history

-The model predicts candidate human moves; Stockfish precomputes responses for these candidates.
 When the actual move matches a prediction, the cached response is served immediately—reducing latency from 196-264ms to ~5ms.

-### Key Results
-- **Top-1 accuracy**: Qwen3.5-9B outperforms Stockfish baseline by 5-8% across all skill levels
+Our experiments show that Qwen3.5-9B outperforms Stockfish baselines by 5-8% on top-1 accuracy across all skill levels, with continued advantages on top-3 predictions, especially for medium/hard players.
+The model is trained on all Elo levels and evaluated separately for Easy/Medium/Hard skill stratification.
-- **Top-3 accuracy**: Continues to outperform, especially for top-1 and medium/hard players
-- **Top-5 accuracy**: Margin narrows but still competitive
-- **Skill stratification**: Model trained on all Elo levels; evaluated separately for Easy/Medium/Hard

 ---